TotalSimplicity/Documentation/pedro/pidf/translational.md

 ## Tuning Process

 1. Push the robot laterally (left or right) to test its correction response.
+The robot *will not drive forward* during this step.
+This opmode is reused for the other PID steps, hence the name.
 2. Adjust the PID constants (`translationalPIDF`) in the **FollowerConstants** tab of FTC Dashboard.
     - **Goal**: Minimize oscillations while maintaining accuracy.